 Who thinks more is better than less?
-If you’re a seven-year-old in an AT&T ad campaign, more is definitely better than less—especially if it’s stuff you really like.
+If you’re a seven-year-old, more is definitely better than less—especially if it’s stuff you really like.

 But as a mature adult/business owner (ha!—don’t look at me), you know that “it depends.”
 Getting more of something isn’t always an unqualified “whoopee!”

 Many small business owners break their necks trying to get more and more clients in the door.
 I did this in the early days of my law practice (pre-LegalZoom), enticing clients with inexpensive incorporation services.
 We had lots of them (more!
 More!).
 But after the incorporation, they would drop off the map.
 With all our frontloaded effort, we ended up in the business of loss-leaders.
 Which, unless you have follow-up, means one thing: loss.

 Research from Bain & Company indicates that it’s 6-7 times more costly to acquire new customers than to maintain existing ones.
 Phrased another way, it’s 6-7 times cheaper to maintain your existing customers than find new ones.
 What ultimately made the difference in my firm?
 Customer relationship management (CRM) solutions.

 Small business CRM simplifies how you manage your customer information.
 This can include sales records, marketing campaigns, and employee performance.
 And because you can now measure your efforts, you can track progress and make course corrections where necessary.